JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/Defining_Spiritual_Service.md

 As we engage in the process of unselfish service, we bring into temporary existence a living context within which the spiritual forces around us can more effectively function.

 The service undertaken by people in our world today constitutes a focal point for spiritual power to be administered directly into people's lives.
-“Religion is only an exalted humanism until it is made divine by the discovery of the reality of the presence of God in personal experience.” ([UB 195:10.1](/en/The_Urantia_Book/195#p10_1))
+“Religion is only an exalted humanism until it is made divine by the discovery of the reality of the presence of God in personal experience.” (<a id="a96_290"></a>[UB 195:10.1](/en/The_Urantia_Book/195#p10_1))

 Another view of service is to see it as a genetic mechanism by which divine goodness is replicated and propagated through the living organism of the Supreme.